How to Plant and Grow Juniper

 The most common species that you’ll find in stores are:

-Here are some of the more stand-out options out there that might make a nice pick to add to your garden.
+Here are some of the more standout options available that might make a nice pick to add to your garden.

 Bar Harbor